 Cultivation of light cannabis in hydroponics (coconut fiber)

-Hydroponics is a growing environment mainly using water (“hydro” in Greek).
-It is called techniques of above ground cultivation.
+Hydroponics is a growing environment primarily using water work ("hydro" in Greek).
+It is based on techniques known as above ground cultivation.
 Hydroponics was already known to the Aztecs, however it has only been widely used since the 1970s.
 The Netherlands was among the first European producers to be interested in it, particularly for compensate for the lack of sun.

 - to do without land,